Y-O-S-H/1_Food/README.md

 Treating yourself or your group to a meal prepared by a professional using ingredients that have undergone scrutiny to a degree greater than you or your group can provide.
 Can be used in conjunction with celebrations.

 ## Easy troubleshooting (＄+ | ⏱+)
-###You need help when
+###When do I need to seek help to improve my finances and free time?
-* You cannot believe the opinion of those that have noticeably improved your life and only want what's best for you.
+* You cannot believe the opinion of those that have noticeably improved your life and continuously prove they only have your best interest at heart.
-* Food occupies your mind alongside fear so often that it prevents you from enjoying life.
+* A topic or concept occupies your mind alongside fear so often and uncontrollably that it prevents you from enjoying life.

 ###Common concerns